Tricklebyte/BlazorId_App/README.md

 ```

 ## Identity Resource
-A custom Identity Resource is required in IdentityServer to control access to the custom claim type **appRole_claim**  for client applications and apis.<br/><br/>
+A custom Identity Resource is required in IdentityServer to control access to the custom claim type **appUser_claim**  for client applications and apis.<br/><br/>
 **Config.cs**<br/>
 ```c#
 new List<IdentityResource>